Developments in Islamabad: Islamabad Expressway

+Blue Line Metro Bus

+The residents have access to a blue line metro bus that operates on the Islamabad Expressway from Gulberg Interchange to PIMS Metro Bus Station.

 Peshawar Mor Interchange

 Peshawar Mor is the intersection between 9th Avenue and Kashmir Highway.
 A cloverleaf interchange on this intersection was made in 2016 to ease traffic congestion and reduce waiting times due to traffic signals.
 This interchange also has a metrobus station underground.
 Passport Office and Sunday Market are nearby.

 Zero Point Interchange

 The Zero Point Interchange is the cluster of flyovers and roads adjacent to Zero Point on one side and Islamabad Highway on the other side.
 It was built by Maqbool Associates at a cost of Pak.Rs 2.33 billion.
 The construction work was started in 2007 and was completed in December 2010.
 The zero point interchange was constructed in two phases.
 Phase 1 included the three major loops of the interchange.
 In Phase 2, two more loops which will connect Khayaban-e-Suhrawardy and Shakarparian were constructed.

 The Centaurus

 The Centaurus is a mixed-use residential, commercial, and business purpose complex located in Blue Area of Islamabad.
 The complex is designed by WS Atkins PLC, whose portfolio includes the Burj Al Arab and Jumeirah Beach Hotel in Dubai, and the Bahrain World Trade Center in Bahrain.
 It is a project of the Pak Gulf Construction (Pvt) Ltd (PGCL) in Islamabad.